 Best all-round digital multi-currency card: Instarem Amaze Card

-It does what it says on the tin — you link up to 5 of your current Mastercard credit or debit cards, and you reap the Amaze 1% cashback on top of your credit or debit card cashback or rewards.
+It does what it says on the tin — you link up to 5 of your current Mastercard credit or debit cards, and you reap the Amaze 1% cashback (every quarter) on top of your credit or debit card cashback or rewards.
 That alone, introduces very low barriers for people to use and incentivises spending on their existing cards.
+However, to note, there’s a $100 cap on the cashback and a minimum spend requirement of $500per quarter.

 Runner-up for the best digital multi-currency card: Revolut